TheNewThinkTank/code-vault/README.md

 My personal collection of recipes for BASH, Git, Docker and more, intended primarily for my own daily work and as a quick reference.

+the main goal is quick access to a lot of relavant info

 Feel free to use these if you find them helpful, but don't expect any certain structure, explanation or consistency.